Skip to main content

 The Science Behind Guided Breathing

-• Immediate calming effect within the first minute
+• Immediate calming effect within the first 1-2 minutes of practice

-• Slower heart rate and reduced muscle tension
+• Slower heart rate and reduced physical tension throughout your body

 Environment

 Find a quiet space where you won't be interrupted.
-Comfortable temperature helps focus.
+Sit comfortably with your back supported and shoulders relaxed.

 Try These Next